citp/privacy-policy-historical/m/ma/mac/macworld.com.au.md

-> *The following text is extracted and transformed from the macworld.com.au privacy policy that was archived on 2011-11-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111124234448id_/http%3A//www.macworld.com.au/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the macworld.com.au privacy policy that was archived on 2012-06-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120601064443id_/http%3A//www.macworld.com.au/privacy) for the most accurate reproduction.*

-# Privacy Policy - Apple, Mac, iPhone, iPad, and iPod Reviews, Help, Tips, and News | Macworld Australia
+# Privacy Policy - Macworld Australia

 At Australian Macworld we understand that privacy is important, and we’ve created this policy to give you information about how we collect and use personal information.